 After she shared her Katrina story, she asked to hear mine.
 So I shared.
 She was genuinely concerned about me and my family.
 Miss Carolyn represents what I love about this city – the people.

 Although we lived only about three miles apart, we lived in vastly different worlds – before and after the storm.
 I lived on a beautiful, safe campus with lots of trees and a majestic chapel.
 Before the storm, Carolyn’s neighborhood was plagued with blight and crime.
 After the storm, her neighborhood was a moldering mess.
 My world was already put back together, hers was not.
-But for a moment, on a street in the Upper Ninth Ward, we were neighbors – New Orleanians – and we shared the same disappointments, hopes and dreams.
+But for a moment, on a street in the Upper Ninth Ward, we were neighbors – New Orleanians – and we shared the same disappointments, hopes, and dreams.

-I prayed with her, gave her hug and went on my way.
+I prayed with her, gave her a hug and went on my way.
 Miss Carolyn played a prominent role in my article.

 One year later, I went back to see Miss Carolyn.
 Things were so much better for her on the second anniversary.
 She was back in her home and her words (and the signs) were more hopeful than the year before.
 It was a great reunion.
-Again, Miss Carolyn was the star of my second anniversary article.
+Again, Miss Carolyn was the star of my second-anniversary article.